Overwatch League: Transition to online play

+According to two owners, the pandemic had an unexpected positive impact on teams as it halted the financial losses incurred from live events.
+However, the suspension of in-person games also challenged the league's original justification for its existence, leading some teams to contemplate not paying franchise fees in 2020.
+Two individuals familiar with the situation revealed that Activision Blizzard permitted teams to postpone the fees and provided a $2 million payroll credit.
+As part of the agreement, teams were required to sign a release stating they would not pursue legal action against the company, as reported by two other sources.

+At the end of the 2020 season, commissioner Pete Vlastelica stepped down to take on a new position.
+He was replaced by Johanna Faries, the commissioner of the Call of Duty League, who became the commissioner of both leagues.

-The league continued regional, online play throughout the fourth season, although some live events were planned to take place in China.
-The OWL expanded on its tournament format from 2020, featuring four midseason tournaments throughout the regular season.
-In July 2021, the league announced it would host its two postseason events live at two different venues: the playoffs would take place at Esports Stadium Arlington in Arlington, Texas, and the 2021 Grand Finals would be held at the Galen Center in Los Angeles, California.
-However, these live events were later canceled and shifted to online play due to increasing risks of COVID-19 and the Delta variant, as well as visa difficulties.
-A majority of the league's partners pulled their sponsorship after the California Department of Fair Employment and Housing (DFEH) filed a lawsuit against Activision Blizzard for sexual harassment and discrimination taking place within the Blizzard workplace in July 2021, including Coca-Cola, Kellogg's, State Farm, and T-Mobile.
-In mid-August 2021, the only sponsor present during Overwatch League broadcasts was voice-over-Internet Protocol software company TeamSpeak.
+During the fourth season of the Overwatch League, the league continued to adopt regional, online play due to the ongoing COVID-19 pandemic.
+However, some live events were initially planned to take place in China.
+The OWL expanded on its tournament format from the previous year, introducing four midseason tournaments throughout the regular season.
+In July 2021, the league announced that it would host its two postseason events live at different venues: the playoffs would be held at the Esports Stadium Arlington in Arlington, Texas, and the 2021 Grand Finals would take place at the Galen Center in Los Angeles, California.
+However, due to increasing risks related to COVID-19 and the Delta variant, as well as visa difficulties, these live events were later canceled and shifted to online play.
+During the season, the OWL also faced sponsor pullbacks, with many of its partners withdrawing their sponsorships following a lawsuit filed by the California Department of Fair Employment and Housing (DFEH) against Activision Blizzard for sexual harassment and discrimination within the company.
+Sponsors, such as Coca-Cola, Kellogg's, State Farm, and T-Mobile, withdrew their support from the league.
+By mid-August 2021, the only sponsor present during Overwatch League broadcasts was voice-over-Internet Protocol software company TeamSpeak.